odevsa/aha/README.md

 - [ ] Fix: GTK apps dalays to open at the first time
 - [ ] Fix: GTK portal icon theme
 - [ ] Fix: AUR ask become password many times
+- [ ] Use color scheme in terminal apps
 - [ ] Use rofi as power options instead nwg-bar

 ## What you will need